What Is WCAG And Why It Is Important For Websites?

 Source: freepik

-There are many people with disabilities who have trouble using company websites that do not comply with WCAG.
+Many people with disabilities have trouble using company websites that do not comply with WCAG.
 To begin, if your site complies with the Web Content Accessibility Guidelines (WCAG), then it will be accessible to people with a wide range of disabilities.
 In addition to those with sight loss, this also includes those with other types of impairments such as hearing loss, mobility issues, or mental retardation.
-To add to that, conforming to WCAG standards ensures that your site is accessible to a wide range of people.
+To add to that, conforming to WCAG standards ensures that your site is accessible to a wide range of people and includes benefits like enhanced usability, a boost in SEO metrics, and more.
 Assuring simple navigation, well-labeled links and buttons, and legible text are all part of this.
 Finally, being compliant with the WCAG can save your company from legal trouble.
 A customer with a disability who is unable to access your website may be able to sue you for damages if your site does not conform to the Web Content Accessibility Guidelines (WCAG).

 What is WCAG (Web Content Accessibility Guidelines)?